 Directions

-• 1Heat oven to 425 degrees F. Grab a rimmed baking sheet or a 9-inch by 13-inch baking dish for roasting the vegetables.
+1Preheat the oven to 425°F (218°C).
+Set aside a large, rimmed baking sheet or a 9-inch by 13-inch baking dish for roasting the vegetables.

-2Peel onion and roughly chop into 1-inch chunks.
-Scrub carrots and celery clean and cut roughly into 1-inch chunks.
-Rinse tomatoes and if they are large, half or quarter them.
+2Peel the onion and roughly chop it into 1-inch chunks.
+Scrub the carrots and celery and cut them roughly into 1-inch chunks.
+Rinse the tomatoes, and if they are large, half or quarter them.

-3Add onion, carrots, celery, tomato, and the garlic to baking sheet or pan.
-Toss with olive oil then roast 15 minutes.
-Stir vegetables and roast another 15 minutes.
-Stir once more, and then roast until the vegetables are nicely browned and the tomatoes are caving in, another 10 minutes or so.
+3Add onion, carrots, celery, tomato, and garlic to the baking sheet.
+Toss with olive oil and roast for 15 minutes.
+Stir the vegetables and roast for another 15 minutes.
+Stir once more and roast until the vegetables are nicely browned and the tomatoes are caving in, another 10 minutes or so.

-• 1Cover dried mushrooms with about 1/2 cup of cold water and set aside for 5 minutes.
+1While the vegetables roast in the oven, cover the dried mushrooms with 1/2 cup of cold water and set aside for 5 minutes.

 2Spoon the roasted vegetables into a tall stockpot.
-Add 1 cup of water to the baking sheet or pan then stir it around, scraping up as much of the browned bits stuck to the bottom as you can.
+Add 1 cup of water to the baking sheet or pan, then stir it around, scraping up as much of the browned bits stuck to the bottom as possible.
 Pour over the vegetables in the stockpot.

-3Add the parsley, thyme, bay leaves, vegetable scraps you need to use up, and the salt (if using).
+3Add the parsley, thyme, bay leaves, vegetable scraps, and salt (if using).

-4Add the partially rehydrated mushrooms then pour the water they are sitting in through a fine mesh strainer to catch any grit.
+4Add the partially rehydrated mushrooms, and then pour the water they sit in through a fine mesh strainer to catch any grit.
 Add the strained mushroom water to the pot with vegetables.

 5Cover with 11 cups of water.
 Bring to a boil, then reduce to a simmer.
 Cook, partially covered, for 45 minutes.

-6Strain broth and use immediately, refrigerate up to 3 days, or freeze up to 3 months.
-When using, taste the broth and adjust the seasoning with additional salt or if you are okay with using it, a few dashes of fish sauce.
+6Strain broth and use immediately, refrigerate for up to 3 days, or freeze for up to 3 months.
+When using, taste the broth and adjust the seasoning with additional salt or, if you are okay with using it, a few dashes of fish sauce.

 Adam and Joanne's Tips

-• Dried mushrooms alternative: If you are unable to find dried mushrooms, you can add mushroom scraps or chopped mushrooms to the onions and carrots when they roast.
-Dried mushrooms will be stronger, but this will still make a delicious broth.
+- Dried mushrooms alternative: If you can’t find dried mushrooms, you can add mushroom scraps or chopped mushrooms to the onions and carrots when they roast.
+Dried mushrooms will taste stronger, but this will still make a delicious broth.

-• Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA database to calculate approximate values.
+- The nutrition facts provided below are estimates.
 We have omitted salt since you will need to add to your tastes.
-The nutrition facts are for 1 cup of broth.

 I just made your homemade veg broth—wow!
 This is the best!
 I love broths and soups.
 So I added scrap corn cob and over grown okra.
 I made two batches and this first cup I am eating the veggies in it as a soup.
 It is great as a whole soup as well as a broth.
 I agree this is the best veggie broth I have made!
 Do yourself a favor and make it!
 Your body will thank you for all the minerals you will get!
 Usually broth helps you wake up if it’s day time and you sleep if it’s night time.
 Thank you so much for developing this recipe!
 Yay!